surajit-is-here/Thread_In_Linux/README.md

-Implementation of Login Queue using Threads.
+Implementation of Login Queue using Threads and Semaphore..